Manjrekar James: Midtjylland

 James joined Danish Superliga side Midtjylland on June 12, 2018, signing a four-year deal.
 He was immediately loaned to Danish 1st Division Fredericia for the 2018–19 season.
 James made his debut for Fredericia on July 29 against Næstved, and scored his first goal for the club on August 5 against Roskilde.
 In January 2019, Midtjylland recalled him from Fredericia.
 He made his competitive debut for Midtjylland on March 13, starting in a 2018–19 Danish Cup match against Kolding IF.
 He made his league debut five days later on March 17 against SönderjyskE.
 Having featured in nine first team games in his first two years with the club, in March 2020 James signed a contract extension with Midtjylland until December 2023.

 Loan to Lamia

-On 25 January 2021, James joined PAS Lamia 1964 on loan for the rest of the season.
+On January 25, 2021, James joined PAS Lamia 1964 on loan for the rest of the season.

 Vejle

-On 1 July 2021, it was announced that James had signed with Vejle Boldklub.
-On 22 February 2022, he was loaned out to Ukrainian club FC Chornomorets Odesa for the rest of 2022.
+On July 1, 2021, it was announced that James had signed with Vejle Boldklub.
+On February 22, 2022, he was loaned out to Ukrainian club FC Chornomorets Odesa for the rest of 2022.

 Forge FC

 On March 10, 2023, James signed with Forge FC of the Canadian Premier League.
 This move reunited James with manager Bobby Smyrniotis who had previously coached him as a youth at Sigma FC.

+In October 2023, he helped Forge win their fourth league title, following a 2–1 win over Cavalry FC in the play-off final.

+Alajuelense

+On December 30, 2023, it was announced that James would join Costa Rican club Alajuelense for an undisclosed fee.